Tiny Life Consulting

 Check you RV’s power center for loose and corroded wires and connectors.

-In this video, by Mr. Rchitty, He shows what happens when I current draw overheated the buss bar and cause oxidation of the connectors.
+In this video, by Mr. Rchitty, He shows what happens when excessive current draw overheated the buss bar and cause oxidation of the connectors.
 This power center was on the way to a catastrophic failure which could have burned down the RV.

 I replaced my power center too.
 Here’s how it went.